 But if you do regular lives, webinars, talks and of course, podcasts, a decent mic for your home office is a good idea – and they don’t need to break the bank.

-I have a Podcast Pro from Sontronics.
+I was given a Podcast Pro from Sontronics.
 It conveniently plugs in via USB and has a lovely sound quality.
-It’s great if I’m taking part in a podcast, being interviewed myself or need to record a quick voiceover for a project.
+It’s great if I’m taking part in a podcast, being interviewed myself, or need to record a quick voiceover for a project.

 Is this really a work from home essential?
 I would say after working in some pretty uninspiring office spaces, it is really important.
 How you feel in your work environment impacts how you behave and engage with others.